 What you’ll need:

 * Update: Due to temperature differences you may want to add more beeswax to give more “hold” to your mascara.
 Keep in mind that coconut oil is a liquid above 75 degrees.
-I’d up the beeswax to 3/4 or even 1 tsp if it’s really warm where you live… or if you want more of a “waterproof” mascara.
+I’d increase the beeswax to 3/4 or even 1 tsp if it’s really warm where you live… or if you want more of a “waterproof” mascara.

 **Activated charcoal can be found in most health food stores or online.
 This is not the same stuff you use to get your grill going, okay?
 Also, some people have responded in the comments that activated charcoal might not be good to use close to your eyes.
 If you’re worried, go with the cocoa powder to be safe.

-1. Put coconut oil, aloe vera gel, and grated bees wax in a small saucepan over low heat.
+- Put coconut oil, aloe vera gel, and grated bees wax in a small saucepan over low heat.
 Stir until beeswax is completely melted.

-2. Open 1 – 2 capsules of activated charcoal (depending on desired color, about 1/4 – 1/2 tsp) and pour into oil mixture.
+- Open 1 – 2 capsules of activated charcoal (depending on desired color, about 1/4 – 1/2 tsp) and pour into oil mixture.
 Stir until completely incorporated.
 Remove from heat.

-3. Pour into a small plastic bag, pushing the mixture down to one corner.
+- Pour into a small plastic bag, pushing the mixture down to one corner.
 Then cut a very small hole in the opposite corner of the bag.

-4. Fold the corner with the cut whole until you have a small tip that you can push into the empty mascara tube.
+- Fold the corner with the cut whole until you have a small tip that you can push into the empty mascara tube.
 (It’s much easier if you have an extra set of hands nearby to hold the tube in place!)
 Make sure the tip goes far enough into the tube or you’ll have a big mess on your hands!

-5. Keep the small-hole-end securely in the tube (or get your helper to hold it in place).
+- Keep the small-hole-end securely in the tube (or get your helper to hold it in place).
 Begin pressing the mascara mixture toward the tube.
-Don’t move too quickly or it will come out and you’ll have mess to deal with.
-(I highly recommend doing this with a paper towel or napkin underneath.)
+Don’t move too quickly or it will come out and you’ll have mess to deal with(I highly recommend doing this with a paper towel or napkin underneath.)
 Keep moving the mixture into the tube until it’s all in.

-6. Place the inner cap in place and then twist the wand on tightly.
+- Place the inner cap in place and then twist the wand on tightly.
 Viola!
 Homemade mascara!

 Note: Like all mascaras, it is important that you use this homemade mascara wisely.
 Proper use of mascara includes disposal of tube and brush after four to six months.
-Mascara should also be disposed of if found to smell different, strange, or especially pungent.
+Homemade mascara should also be disposed of if found to smell different, strange, or especially pungent.
 It is unlikely and unusual, but all mascara does have the capability to grow bacteria.

 What do you think?
 Are you up to trying homemade mascara?